Data Centers in Maryland

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available from providers operating within the state, offering dedicated compute resources for performance-sensitive applications.
-Options include services from providers like Hivelocity and ColoCrossing.
+Bare Metal: Bare metal server options are available from providers in the region, offering dedicated compute for performance-sensitive applications.
+Hivelocity and ColoCrossing are examples of providers serving the broader East Coast market.

 Power Analysis